 Boated Blue Marlin must measure at least 107 inches in length from the tip of the lower jaw to the fork of the tail (LJFL).

-No angler or boat may have in their possession more than one blue marlin per day.
+No angler or boat may be in possession of more than one blue marlin per day.
 Any angler in violation of this rule will be banned from further participation in the tournament without refund.

-For each day the scales are open, each boat will be allowed to bring to the scales a maximum of 1 blue marlin, 3 tuna, 3 wahoo, 3 dolphin and 3 swordfish.
+For each day the scales are open (Saturday or Sunday), each boat will be allowed to bring to the scales a maximum of 1 blue marlin, 3 tuna, 3 wahoo, 3 dolphin and 3 swordfish.

 The tournament committee reserves the right to reject any fish entry because of poor condition or one that does not meet the eligible requirements set by this tournament.
 The condition of the fish will be left to the scrutiny of the tournament committee.
 THEIR DECISION IS FINAL.

-Each boat is required to record on the Catch & Release Form, all billfish and swordfish boated or released in the order in which the fish are caught.
+Each boat is required to record, on the Catch & Release Verification Form, all billfish and swordfish boated or released in the order in which the fish are caught.
 The order of the recorded releases should match the order that appears on the boat’s Catch & Release video.
 This form will be available in your boat information packet.
 REPORT ALL BOATED BILLFISH and SWORDFISH on the form!

 Committee boats will be used but only for conservation and informational reporting.
 Please contact a committee boat to report boated or released marlin or swordfish.